gurcxynski/Chess-3.0/readme.md

   - **ChessGame.cs**: Abstract class representing a chess game with different game modes.
   - **Engine**: Contains the game engine components such as the board and pieces.
   - **Util**: Utility classes for handling textures, moves, and other helper functions.
+- **ChessEngines**: Contains the integration with various chess engines.

+## Adding a Specific Chess Engine

+To add a specific chess engine to the game, follow these steps:

+1. Create a new folder under the `ChessEngines` directory for the specific engine.
+2. Implement the necessary classes and methods to interface with the engine.
+This typically involves creating a class that can communicate with the engine's API or executable.
+3. Update the game logic to utilize the new engine.
+This may involve modifying the `ChessGame` class or creating a new subclass that uses the engine for move generation and evaluation.
+4. Ensure that any dependencies required by the engine are included in the project and properly configured.

 ## Dependencies